pharaox/carnalitas_x_agot/README.md

 To address these inconsistencies, this mod introduces 2 new cultural parameters that capture the above regional differences:

 * The *Slavery Embraced* parameter represents the attitudes to slavery that are prevalent in most of the Free Cities.
-Rulers of such cultures regard enslaving as a non-capital crime if it's normally regarded as a capital crime, and other slavery actions as non-criminal.
+Rulers of such cultures regard enslaving as a non-capital crime, and other slavery actions as non-criminal.
 They are also somewhat more willing to engage in slavery.
 This parameter is added to the special traditions of Lyseni, Myrish, Pentoshi, Qohoric, Tyroshi, and Hartalari cultures.
 * The *Thralls* parameter represents the attitudes to slavery that are prevalent in the Iron Islands and north of the Wall.
-Rulers of such cultures regard trading and gifting slaves as a non-capital crime if it's normally regarded as such, and other slavery actions as non-criminal.
-Trading and gifting slaves also incurs a prestige penalty and AI rulers are quite reluctant to do it.
+Rulers of such cultures regard trading and gifting slaves as a non-capital crime, and other slavery actions as non-criminal.
+Trading and gifting slaves also incurs a prestige penalty and AI rulers are therefore very reluctant to do it.
 This parameter is added to the special traditions of Ironborn and Wildling cultures.

 ## Links